 Back up your database

-- For PostgreSQL you can refer to Backing up a PostgreSQL database
+For PostgreSQL you can refer to Legacy - databases on Windows

 The 0.6.0 upgrade must be made from a 0.5.1 (or later) database, and a schema migration is required:

 pip install openrem==0.6.0 # Linux: Debian/Ubuntu and derivatives python /usr/local/lib/python2.7/dist-packages/openrem/manage.py schemamigration --auto remapp python /usr/local/lib/python2.7/dist-packages/openrem/manage.py migrate remapp # Linux: other distros.
 In a virtualenv replace all up to lib/ as appropriate python /usr/local/lib/python2.7/site-packages/openrem/manage.py schemamigration --auto remapp python /usr/local/lib/python2.7/site-packages/openrem/manage.py migrate remapp # Windows: python C:\Python27\Lib\site-packages\openrem\manage.py schemamigration --auto remapp python C:\Python27\Lib\site-packages\openrem\manage.py migrate remapp